 Don't use a resignation letter to vent your frustrations with the company.
-You’ll regret it if you need to approach the company at a later date but your letter has caused bitterness and indifference.
+You’ll regret burning that bridge if you need to approach the company at a later date.

-This letter shows the decision to leave was not an easy one and extenuating circumstances prompted the move.
-It thanks the company and outlines the positive aspects experienced in the position.
-These include career development opportunities, learning and training, and mentorships.
-It leaves the door open for a possible return to the company.
+It helps to express that the decision to leave was not an easy one and extenuating circumstances prompted the move.
+Thank the company and outline the positive aspects experienced in the position, including career development opportunities, learning and training, and mentorships.
+Handling the letter this way leaves open the door for a possible return to the company.

 The Detailed Resignation Letter

-More information goes into this one because the resignation is a shock to the company, or you believe they deserve a detailed explanation.
 Besides the basics, give a reason for the decision and outline highlights of your time at the company.
 Offer to find or train a replacement if you’re able.
-This letter facilitates a cordial departure.

-A job contract usually stipulates a notice period.
-If it doesn't, two weeks is adequate.
-Offer to complete outstanding work or to train a replacement before you leave.
+A job contract often stipulates a notice period.
+Even a basic employment agreement might state that employees must provide, for example, two weeks' notice in order to be eligible for certain benefits, such as pay for accrued sick time.
+Offer to use this time to complete outstanding work or to train a replacement before you leave.

-Leaving without advanced warning has serious repercussions, so prepare for the consequences.
-If you can't avoid an immediate resignation, express regret and thank the company.
-A reason for the sudden departure helps too.
-It's an inconvenience to them, so don't expect a warm response.
-The resignation letter should salvage the relationship if possible or, at least, calm their frustrations.
+Leaving without advanced warning can have serious repercussions, depending on the terms of your contract or employment agreement.
+It's also poor form and might unnecessarily burn a bridge.
+If you can't avoid an immediate resignation, express regret, thank the company, and try to explain why you cannot provide more notice.
+A well-written resignation letter should salvage the relationship if possible or, at least, calm frustrations.